-Ease of Set-Up
+Ease of Use

-The back of the Rendezvous tends to slide up and off the poles when you fold it up.
+The Rendezvous is a simple fold/unfold camping chair, though the back tends to slide up and off the poles when you fold it up.
 This model is also weirdly hard to fold together.
-Unlike the REI Camp X or Kelty Low Loveseat, you can't choose any two opposing points on the frame to squeeze together to put this chair away.
+Unlike most other folding models, you can't choose any two opposing points on the frame to squeeze together to put this chair away.
 We found (through some trial and error) that the Rendezvous folds up only when you flip it over and push from the two front legs.
 Once we discovered that little trick, we had no issue fitting this chair back into its carry bag to be ready for the next adventure.

 Aside from the foam-coated armrests, this chair has no other features, not even a cup holder.
 However, we found that sitting so close to the ground, we had no issues just setting our beverage down next to the chair.